Col & Marj Drewitt

 In planning a garden layout, selecting a site needs to be done with a degree of care, especially with consideration to the wife.
 As the old saying goes “Happy wife, happy life”.
 That done, work out where the track is to be laid.
 Take care to allow for obstacles such as trees and bushes that you want to keep as part of the landscape.

 Whilst 3600mm lengths of brass rail are available from some sellers, to avoid track expansion problems, Flex Track should not be used in lengths greater than 1800mm (6 feet).
-It is also not advisable to lay flex track on warm to hot days.
+It is not advisable to lay flex track on warm to hot days.
 If you do, you will invariably find that when the rail cools down it will shrink and leave big gaps between many of the joints.
 And to rectify this phenomenal, the track will need to be re-laid, with a great deal of frustration!

 If you are using track power, the mains power source should be as close as possible to the track in the garden.
 Because the transformer is a 240v electric appliance it needs to be kept indoors, totally out of the weather together with the relative control box.
 The outlet from the control box is around 18 volts and needs to be cabled to the track in a similar manner to low voltage garden lighting.